 This is enough evidence that the gaming industry is a goldmine waiting to be exploited.
-Its popularity has grown tremendously, especially in the last decade, and this is attributed to a number of factors.
+Its popularity has grown tremendously, especially in the last decade, and this is attributed to a number of factors like high-quality royalty free music for the game.
 Relatable storylines, vivid graphics and seamless gameplay are just some of the reasons why people spend lots of money and time playing games.

 For a game to be loved by players and generate revenue as intended by the developers, it has to be appealing.
 There has to be something unique about the game which will make people of all ages and walks of life want to download and play it.
 Whatever the unique aspect of the game that makes it go viral, there is always a bottom line which it has to achieve — a seamless user experience.
 Therefore, the question most developers ask is how to improve the user experience of a game?

 To help you get the most out of your brainchild and increase your chances of making it a killing, we have put together a guide of dos and don’ts.
 So, read on if you want to create better products!

 In a bid to impress their users, some developers go out of their way and add extra dramatic sounds, actions, and unnecessary animations to their games.
 Whereas a little spicing won’t certainly hurt, over-using effects will influence the high roller gaming experience and take away the authenticity of your game.

 For instance, the choice of sound effects can make someone like or dislike your creation.
 Using overly dramatic sounds for simple actions will make the gamer turn off the sound when playing.
 That is already a dip in the ratings of the game.
 Always opt for subtle effects, which complement the genre of the game and the overall gameplay.